The NPA model

 Acquiescent –– mainly NA– types (sanguine)

 The Authoritarian and Militant habitancies have mainly non-sanguine types; the other habitancies have a preponderance of sanguine types.
-Examples –– Polymorphic: USA; Sublime: Polynesian Islands, Eastern Africa, Mongolia, areas of India; Punctilious: Northern Italy, Switzerland, Germany, areas of Scandinavia, China, Korea, indigenous Yucatan & Arctic, USA Midwest; Corybantic: Brazil, Argentina, Senegal, indigenous New Guinea, Bougainville; Demonstrative: Southern Italy, Colombia; Authoritarian: Western Russia, Poland, Serbia; Militant: areas of Mideast; Introspective/Acquiescent: Finland, Scotland, New Zealand, Nova Scotia.
+Examples –– Polymorphic: USA; Sublime: Polynesian Islands, Eastern Africa, Mongolia, areas of India; Punctilious: Northern Italy, Switzerland, Germany, areas of Scandinavia, China, Korea, indigenous Yucatan & Arctic, USA Midwest; Corybantic: Brazil, Argentina, Senegal, indigenous New Guinea, Bougainville; Demonstrative: Southern Italy, Colombia; Authoritarian: Western Russia, Poland, Serbia; Militant: areas of Mideast, some Australian Aborigines; Introspective/Acquiescent: Finland, Scotland, New Zealand, Nova Scotia.